nocpiun/calcium/README.md

 4. Enter `http://localhost:3000`, and you can start using Calcium.

-5. If you want to make contribution to this repo, then you can set out to modify the code and start debugging!
+5. If you want to make contribution to this repo, just simply begin by modifying the code and starting debugging!

 ## Contributing

 Contributions to Calcium are welcomed.
 You can fork this project and start your contributing.
 If you don't know how to do, please follow the instruction [Creating a Pull Request from a Fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
-And I'll check the Pull Request list in my spare time.
-I can't make sure that every Pull Request will be checked at once.
+And I'll review the Pull Requests in my spare time.

 Also, you're supposed to run tests before submitting a commit to your PR.